 The Most Popular Types of Intermittent Fasting

 IF is ultimately an umbrella term, referring to fasting routines with varying levels of difficulty.
 It takes time to progress through the different types of IF as your body adapts to the lifestyle changes.
 There’s no need to rush through the process, and it’s critical to “listen to your body” and work out the most effective action plan without straining your health.

-As its term suggests, alternate day fasting requires you to restrict calories one day and eat normally the next.
-It’s beneficial to speak with a dietitian to discuss and determine the optimal number of calories you need to function at your best.
-Unfortunately, the alternate fasting method requires tremendous self-discipline, and it might be tempting to binge on non-IF days, which jeopardizes the entire process!
+As its term suggests, alternate-day fasting requires you to restrict calories one day and eat normally the next.
+It’s beneficial to speak with a dietitian to determine the optimal number of calories you need to function at your best.
+Unfortunately, the alternate fasting method requires tremendous self-discipline, and it might be tempting to binge on non-IF days, jeopardizing the entire process!

 Fast Diet / 5:2 Method

-An IF plan made famous by journalist Michael Mosley, the fast diet works similarly to alternate-day fasting but goes easier on the body.
-With the Fast diet, you’ll consume normally for two out of five days a week while restricting calories for the remainder.
-You might choose to have your non-fasting days over the weekend as you head for outings with your family and friends—it’s less restrictive, and everyone can enjoy a good time without counting those calories!
+THe 5:2 method is an IF plan made famous by journalist Michael Mosley.
+Alternate-day fasting is similar to the Fast diet but less stressful on the body.
+On the Fast diet, you typically consume food two out of five days while restricting calories the other four.
+Your non-fasting days might be on the weekend when you head out with your family and friends—it’s less restrictive, and you won’t have to count calories!

 Leangains Protocol / 16/8 Method

 The IF method involves fasting for 14-16 hours daily and was made famous by fitness expert Martin Berkhan.
-With the Leangains protocol, most people tend to skip breakfast and stopping meals with dinner.
+With the Leangains protocol, most people skip breakfast and stop meals with dinner.
 A typical schedule would be starting meals with lunch at noon and ending at 8 pm.
 The demanding routine of the Leangains Protocol makes it an intermediate method.

 Additional points to note: